Ingrid Webster – Professional Pearl Stringer by Day, Kindness Rebel by Night

 This included the idea of finding an exhibit space, where the beads can be visited throughout the year.
 It will become a reality with the opening of a Love, Peace and Beads Museum in the future.
 So naturally, a lot of info about pearls and beads will be found there too, because I would like to share my vast knowledge and pass it on to the next generation.

 My focus has moved away from working with bead design and repairs alone.
 Spreading kindness, love and hope has become my life’s true purpose.
-All Signature Activities were developed out of this desire.
+All Museum Building Activities as well as the Be More!
+Initiatives were developed out of this desire.

 With that in mind, I’m hoping to entice people to participate often and all year long, filling the museum with personalized items and unique memories.